 The Cypriot food is influenced by Turkish, Greek and Middle Eastern cuisine.
 So here you could find everything from meze and kebab, to Greek moussaka and Turkish baklava.
-But as I´ve already mentioned, on South (Greek) side of Cyprus there´s more variety for the Greek food lovers and the North (Turkish) side is a palette of traditional Turkish flavors.
+But as I´ve already mentioned, on the South (Greek) side of Cyprus there´s more variety for the Greek food lovers and the North (Turkish) side is a palette of traditional Turkish flavors.

 Food souvenirs to buy: